Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and automatic persistence across user interaction sessions.

 ### EngageUI apps are simple to design
+The EngageUI API for wxWidgets consists of 2 simple constructs:
+1. An EngagementManager class that subclasses wxWidgets' wxWindow class
+to interface with the native windowing system
+and manages a set of (user) "activity-handlers" that handle the user's current activity.
+2. SActivityHandler, an "abstract" struct for handling a particular user activity.
+An app populates and extends this struct to create an activity-handler
+for an app specific activity.
+A handful of concrete activity-handlers are also provided to handle user activities
+that are common across apps such as selecting a file from the native file system
+and implementing an app's high-level dashboard.

 An EngageUI app is designed at 2 temporal levels:
 1. <b>Gross temporal design</b>.
 At a high level, an app's usage consists of low intensity (frequency) interactions